Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version)

 \begin{definition} A set $S$ satisfies $\bigotimes_{n \in \mathbb{N}} I_n$ iff it can be split into $\bigcup_i f(i) = f(0) \cup \ldots \cup f(i) \cup \ldots$, where $f(i)$ (the set of reachable states after exactly $i$ iterations) satisfies $I_i$ (for each $i\in \mathbb{N}$):

 \end{definition}

-Note that this rule makes \logic{} a partial correctness logic: it only considers an unbounded, but finite number $n$ of loop iterations.
-In \appref{app:termination}, we discuss an alternative rule for total correctness, which proves that all executions terminate.
-We also discuss a possible extension of \logic{} to prove non-termination, \ie the existence of non-terminating executions.
+Note that this rule makes \logic{} a partial correctness logic: it only considers an unbounded, but finite number $n$ of loop iterations. \thibault{ In \ifextended{\appref{app:termination}}{our extended version~\cite{hhlExtended}}, we present an alternative, stronger definition of hyper-triples, which express the existence of a terminating execution from any initial state, and corresponding inference rules (proven sound in our \isabelle{} mechanization) such as a rule for while loops based on a loop variant. } We also discuss a possible extension of \logic{} to prove non-termination, \ie the existence of non-terminating executions.